JanHerca/urantiapedia/output/wikijs/en/article/Rosey_Lieske/Actualizing_The_Supreme_in_your_life.md

 Taking into consideration the uniqueness of individual ability and the constructions of circumstance that tell us each, “This is the way,” the variables of such a functional viewpoint are insights leading to actions based on faith, love, and service, supreme spiritual values reflective of God's will.

 > “_The keys of the kingdom of heaven are: sincerity, more sincerity, and more sincerity.
 All men have these keys.
 Men use them — advance in spirit status — by decisions, by more decisions, and by more decisions.
-The highest moral choice is the choice of the highest possible value, and always in any sphere, in all of them — this is to choose to do the will of God._” ([UB 39:4.14](/en/The_Urantia_Book/39#p4_14))
+The highest moral choice is the choice of the highest possible value, and always in any sphere, in all of them — this is to choose to do the will of God._” (<a id="a99_370"></a>[UB 39:4.14](/en/The_Urantia_Book/39#p4_14))

 Our business is to perfect our intention within the motion of the Supreme.
 To create an alignment of will by decisions based on the desire for alignment.
 The experiential realization of God's will in our lives is based on decision-making and this all has greater significance when we consider our place in the Supreme.